-Academy Research Conference
+Academy Research Conference (ARC)

-The American Academy of Audiology’s Academy Research Conference is an annual one-day translational research conference which was launched in 2009.
+The American Academy of Audiology’s Academy Research Conference (ARC) is an annual one-day translational research conference which was launched in 2009.
 The conferences are equally designed for audiologists who wish to gain a better understanding of the latest research in areas of critical need and positively impact the care of their patients; as well as scientists who want a deeper knowledge and understanding of the latest findings in these translational areas of study.
 Post-doctoral fellows and doctoral students in audiology and the hearing sciences will also have the opportunity to join these thought-provoking discussions, with some competitively selected to make poster presentations as a means of encouraging our emerging scientists.

 Auditory Neuropathy Spectrum Disorder (ANSD) is a unique condition that occurs in individuals with normal cochlear active processes but abnormal afferent neural activity resulting from interruption of activity at the level of inner hair cell synapses, the auditory nerve, and/or brainstem.
 Read full description.